sara-nl/clouddocs/access-your-VM.markdown

 #### Terminal with Graphical User Interface
 If you want to have graphical programs running on the VM whose windows are displayed on your local computer and you are running Windows on your local computer, then you are advised to have a look at Mobaxterm, an application you can read about more at: http://mobaxterm.mobatek.net/

-### Getting a virtual desktop on a Linux machine
+## Getting a Remote Desktop on a Linux VM

 With Xrdp you can remotely log in on a virtual machine, giving you a full virtual desktop.
-Moreover, you can close the RDP window and pick up the session later, allowing you to continue to work on a graphical desktop while switching off your own work computer.
+Moreover, you can close the RDP window and pick up the session later, allowing you to continue to work on a graphical desktop while switching off your own local computer.

-First, you need to set up your Linux machine, using the following steps.
-These steps describe the steps for Centos version 6, which is currently offered by the virtual machine wizard.
+First, you need to set up your Linux VM, using the following steps.

-create a network filter which allows inbound connections to your virtual machines on port 3389 configure your virtual machine template to use this network filter
+>**Note:**
+>
+>The following steps describe the procedure for setting up Xrdp in CentOS 6.
+Other distributions may require some variation, but the guidelines should remain analogous.

-modify the firewall settings to allow new inbound connections to your virtual machine on port 3389, for example by adding the following line to /etc/sysconfig/iptables:
+1. **Open your firewall:** On your VM, modify the firewall settings to allow new inbound connections on port 3389, for example by adding the following line to /etc/sysconfig/iptables:
 ``` bash
   -A INPUT -m state --state NEW -m tcp -p tcp --dport 3389 -j ACCEPT
 ```